oblador/react-native-keychain/website/docs/platform-value-storage.md

 - **Knox on API 31+**: Uses StrongBox Keymaster for hardware-backed encryption
 - **Knox on API 23-30**: Uses TIMA (Trusted Integrity Management Architecture) KeyStore
-- **Knox Fallback**: On non-Samsung devices, Knox storage gracefully falls back to standard Android Keystore
+- **Knox Fallback**: When using the `useKnox` option, the library gracefully falls back to standard Android Keystore on non-Samsung devices.
+However, explicitly selecting `STORAGE_TYPE.KNOX` on a non-Samsung device will result in an error.

 Knox storage is ideal for government and enterprise applications requiring FIPS 140-2 compliance or Samsung Knox certification.
 For more details, see the [Knox Integration Guide](/docs/knox-integration).